cap-js/docs/java/security.md

 ::: tip
 To allow forwarding to remote services, JWT tokens issued by IAS service do not contain authorization information.
 In particular, no scopes are included.
 Closing this gap is up to you in your application.
 :::

+The individual dependencies can be explicitly added in the `pom.xml` file of your service.

+Recommended alternative is to use the `cds-starter-cloudfoundry` or the `cds-starter-k8s` starter bundle, which covers all required dependencies for IAS-authentication.

 ### Configure IAS and XSUAA Authentication (Hybrid) { #hybrid}